-This year’s capital credits calculation represents a complete retirement of 1992 through 1995 and a portion of all years from 2005 through 2016.
+This year’s capital credits calculation represents a complete retirement of 1999 through 2000, a portion of 2001 and a percent of all years from 2010 through 2018.
 If you did not receive electric service from First Electric during this time, then you will not get a refund.
 Members who are eligible for a refund will receive it in December.
 If your refund is less than $30, then it will be shown as a line item on your December bill.
 If your refund is $30 or greater, then you will receive a check in the mail.

 Where do I get more information?

 Please call 800-489-7405 during regular business hours to speak with a member service representative.